GitEagleY/Stock_Market_Data_Analysis/README.md

 ---

 ## Skills Learned

-By completing this project, you will have gained the following skills:

 - **Data Cleaning and Processing**: Using `pandas` to handle raw stock data, clean it, and create meaningful columns like daily changes and volatility.
 - **Data Visualization**: Using **matplotlib** and **seaborn** to create various types of plots, including line plots and heatmaps.